 That depends on your goal.
 People ask, “Is leveling better than lifting?” all the time, and here’s the honest answer:

-If you use your truck every day and want it to look better, fit slightly bigger tires, and maybe go on a few trails, leveling kits are perfect.
+If you use your truck every day and want it to look better, fit slightly bigger tyres, and maybe go on a few trails, leveling kits are perfect.
 They’re budget-friendly, and you keep your stock ride feel.

 If you’re building a serious off-road rig or a show truck, then lifting is better.
 But it’s more expensive, takes more time, and changes how your vehicle handles.